Open-Catalyst-Project/Open-Catalyst-Dataset/README_legacy_OC20.md

 * Install specific versions of Pymatgen and ASE: `pip install pymatgen==2020.4.2 ase==3.19.1`
 * Install Catkit from Github: `pip install git+https://github.com/ulissigroup/CatKit.git catkit`
 * Clone this repo and install with: `pip install -e .`

-For the repository to be used as it was for OC20, use a version on or before this commit: 17e350e484cf634f750d8764f376e443cc51b60a

 ## Workflow